emberjs/rfcs/text/0000-load-relationships-without-data.md

 ### New Hooks

-The new hook I would like to propose be called when there is no `data`, is `findRelationship`.
+When there is no `data`, I'd like to propose that a new `findRelationship` hook be called.
 I have frequently written the exact same logic in `findHasMany` and `findBelongsTo`, so it would be nice to have a common hook with a default implementation that delegates to the more specific hooks.

 The default implementation of `findRelationship` would then call one of two new other new hooks: `findBelongsToRelationship` and `findHasManyRelationship`.
-Like `findRelationship`, these would be designed to be called with or without a link and the default implementation would call the existing `findBelongsTo` and `findHasMany` when a link _is present.
+Like `findRelationship`, these would be designed to be called with or without a link and the default implementation would call the existing `findBelongsTo` and `findHasMany` when a link _is_ present.
 This would provide backwards compatibility.

 NOTE: In order to find the link, it would need to be added to `relationshipMeta`, or the entire relationship object would need to be passed to `findRelationship`.